How to pick your perfect planner so you can start getting organized!

 Each week, you get a two-page weekly spread that gives you an overview of the week.
 This planner is a bit smaller than some planners, which makes it great for taking along in your purse.
 I have several reviews of this planner here on the blog, and you can find out more details at the Homemaker’s Friend Daily Planner Website.

-You can check out a detailed description of the liveWELL planners here.
+You can check out a detailed description of the Bloom Daily Planners here.

 3. The Living Well Planner

-This planner is AMAZING!
+This is the planner I personally use, and it is AMAZING!
 It helps you set goals, break down your goals into smaller, bite-sized pieces to help you achieve them, and it also includes a monthly budget!
 I did a full review of it here.

 4. The Erin Condren LifePlanner

 I’m a huge Erin Condren fan!
 Ever since I took the leap and ordered the Erin Condren Teacher Lesson Planner (which I’m using for our homeschool—you can read my review here), I’ve loved their products.
 This fall, I ordered an Erin Condren Life Planner (read my review here), and fell in love with it!
 Erin Condren makes beautiful planners with a variety of layout styles and options to choose from.

 This isn’t an everyday planner, but I had to include it because it’s so helpful for living more intentionally.
 I got Lara’s book and used some of her goal-setting ideas last year, but the PowerSheets sold out before I could get some!
 This year I didn’t wait until the last minute, and I’m soooo thankful for this planner!

 First of all, it’s absolutely beautiful, and second, it’s such a great tool for setting intentional goals.
 I took a little mini-retreat this past Saturday and started going through the process.
 It’s so, so good.
 Check out the PowerSheets Intentional Goal Planner here.